Montreal: 7 Top Things To Do With Kids

 Tour Old Town Montreal

 With the history you’ve just learned at the archeology museum in mind, take a stroll around the old town.
 It’s not as big or as abundantly charming as Quebec City’s old quarter, but it’s a fun place to seek out restaurants and window shop.
-There is a fantastic ropes course at the port in summer.
-There are also walking tours available in the summer months, or you can find DIY walking guides online.

 We had a busy 48 hours in this French Canadian city.
 Where would you start your weekend?